jayshiai/ObsidianVault/Gauss Seidal Method.md

 #2ndYear #Maths

-Same as [[Gauss Jordan Method]] but instead of replacing $x,y,z$  after each iteration, we replace them right after we get them.
+Same as [[Jacobi Method]] but instead of replacing $x,y,z$  after each iteration, we replace them right after we get them.